 Yes, this too is a Norman Rockwell.
 It’s interesting to note that when Rockwell was employed by the Saturday Evening Post (from 1916-1963), he was not allowed to depict blacks in a form other than in a subservient role.
 Rockwell eventually quit his job and took employment elsewhere so that he could have more artistic freedom to express the times.
 I did not, nor do I plan to use this particular painting with my fourth graders, however, it is a powerful image and may fit the age appropriateness of yours.

-For more in depth analysis on these paintings, please see this post where an artist can speak far better than I on each painting.
+For more in-depth analysis on these paintings, please see this post where an artist can speak far better than I on each painting.
 Another very interesting post I came across was one called “Contrasting Views on Norman Rockwell.”
 It is an interesting look at varying viewpoints on many of his paintings including the ones above. *noted 8/28/22 These links are no longer available.

 Although I will not go into my own interpretations of each painting, I can tell you how I have started to use these illustrations in my classroom to elicit discussion around Civil Rights (which of course we started with last month for Martin Luther King Jr. Day) and black history.